KirannVaka/Memory-Match/readme.md

 ###Project Details:
 ##Project Name - Memory Game
 -The memory game is a indulging process that will stimulate your memory power.
 The game has several tiles generated on the screen.
-Each tile has an object that is hidden, among these hidden objects there will pairs that are similar.
+Each tile has an object that is hidden, among these hidden objects there are pairs.
 When an player clicks on a tile, the tile will flip and the object will be revealed.
 If the player successfully selects tiles with similar objects one after the other, a match will be made and the tiles will remain revealed for the rest of the game, otherwise both tiles will be flipped back.

 -For my game all odd levels, such as 1,3,5..., are going to have pair of tiles similar chemical element its symbol and name.
 -All the odd levels have the pairing tiles with symbol in one tile and name on the other.
 If the symbol and the name are a match, then a match is said to be succefully made.